natemcmaster/blog/_posts/dev/2017-11-13-dotnet-watch-and-docker.md

 The post below shows you
 how to setup your project to do this today using a nightly build of dotnet-watch.

+> :warning: This post is obsolete.
+It contained a temporary solution.
+A more permanent solution is documented in [this post about dotnet-watch 2.1]({% post_url /dev/2018-05-12-dotnet-watch-2.1 %})

 **Update Feb.
 28: This blog post used a nightly build of dotnet-watch.
 Starting in the 2.1.300-preview2 SDK, dotnet-watch will be bundled in the CLI.
 See <https://github.com/aspnet/Announcements/issues/290> for details.**

 ## Background